OpenGeoMetadata/edu.wisc/README.md

 # edu.wisc
-Geospatial metadata for the University of Wisconsin-Madison and (GeoData@Wisconsin)[https://geodata.wisc.edu/]
+Geospatial metadata for the University of Wisconsin-Madison and [GeoData@Wisconsin](https://geodata.wisc.edu/) UW-Madison geoblacklight schema: